Pullusb/mpv-video-splice/README.md

-# mpv-video-splice
+# mpv-video-splice for windows
 An mpv player script that helps you create a video out of cuts made in the current playing video.

 **Requires: ffmpeg**

+Use ffmpeg copy-stream feature, cut is super fast instant.
+But for multiple cuts, note that the concat merge of ffmpeg is not magic and can fails

+/* Pullusb notes

+**/!\ This fork is a windows port of the [original code of pvpscript](https://github.com/pvpscript/mpv-video-splice)**
+Go there if you are Unix user.

+This is 80% the same as original scripts but things are handled slightly differently:

+- video are exported in the same directory as the original video
+- Does not create tmp folder when only one slice is made
+- Keep multi slices file (Generated `tmp` directory is not deleted).
+- Add start-time-endtime in name of video instead of a random unique ID sequence

+Pullusb notes */

 ## Description
 This script provides the hability to create video slices by grabbing two